Akudo took another look at her ensemble, then nodded to herself.

 “Yes.”
 Timeyin answered after a moment.
 He almost forgot he had asked Akudo that very question only a week before.

-Timeyin’s mum stayed quiet until she was done rinsing the first pot.
+Timeyin’s mum turned back to the sink, remaining quiet until she was done rinsing the first pot.

 “So, how does she feel about all of this?”
 She asked.